apache/turbine-archetypes/src/main/resources/archetype-resources/docker-resources/readme.md

 This docker environment is to test/develop a Turbine app using a docker test database.

+It is based on one docker-compose.yml file and two Dockerfiles.

-It uses two services: **app** (maven:3-jdk-8) and **db** (mysql:latest), see docker-compose.yml.
+Docker compose uses two services: **app** (maven:3-jdk-8) and **db** (mysql:latest).

 ## Note
-- Mysql should easily be replacable by mariadb.
+- Mysql should easily be replacable by Mariadb.
-- Instead of using maven the app service as a build using a Jetty container might be the better choice as currently console reloading might not work).
+- Instead of using maven as the app service a Jetty container might be the better choice as currently console reloading might not work.

 # Installation